 Military Pay vs. Civilian Pay

 For someone recently out of high school, with limited work experience, the military pay scale is more than fair.
-Once a person gets a college degree (although the military will pay for that), plus technical training (paid for too), plus 8-10 years job experience, and it starts to fade a bit for some fields.
-But, for jobs like Cook, Laundry and Bath Specialist, Supply, Admin, the pay is pretty comparable.
+Once a person gets a college degree (although the military will pay for that), plus technical training (paid for too), plus 8-10 years of job experience, it starts to fade a bit for some fields.
+But, for jobs like Cook, Laundry and Bath Specialist, Supply, and Admin, the pay is pretty comparable.

 For combat arms, you can't find a civilian equivalent, so what can you compare it to?
 If you want to be a tanker or submariner, the military is the only game in town, and you're getting the intangible benefits of a unique job you love to do.